VenoMidas/weekend-sql-to-do-list/README.md

 ## Installation

-1. run `npm install express` in your terminal
+1. run `npm install` in your terminal - this will install express and bootstrap.
 2. run `npm start` in your terminal.
 (Default port is 5000, if port is in use modify `server.js` port variable.)
 3. Navigate to `localhost:5000` in browser (if port was modified, use redifined port number)